topwaye/Crabelly/README.md

 Programming means precise control.
 How do you control Linux precisely ?

 To understand what Unix is, we must look to the past with an eye to the future.
+That is what makes Unix Unix.

 topwaye@hotmail.com